 After a few days, I saw the bees already cleaned those molds from the frames.
 Also, they started to store more honey.

-If you don’t want to build a new colony you can merge them with other colonies.
-If you have 1 or 2 moldy frames merge them with any of your existing strong colonies.
-If you have a large number of frames then place them in different beehives.
+If you don’t want to build a new colony, you can merge it with other colonies.
+If you have 1 or 2 moldy frames, merge them with any of your existing strong colonies.
+If you have a large number of frames, then place them in different beehives.

-But before reusing moldy frames you should dry out them.
+But before reusing moldy frames, you should dry them out.
 Also, try to remove dead bees and waste from those frames.

-How To Prevent Molds Build Up Inside Hive
+How To Prevent Molds Build Up Inside the Hive

 Having mold inside the hive is totally a common phenomenon.
-If you discover a small amount of molds started to build within frames, don’t panic.
+If you discover a small amount of mold starting to build within frames, don’t panic.
 Your bees will clean them up soon.

 Here are some tips that might be helpful for you to stop excessive molds inside the hive.

-• Ensure Proper Ventilation: It should be the first priority to prevent mold from growing inside the hive.
-If there is poor ventilation molds and disease inside the hive will easily start to grow.
+- Ensure Proper Ventilation: It should be the first priority to prevent mold from growing inside the hive.
+If there is poor ventilation, molds and diseases inside the hive will easily start to grow.
 You can use a moisture board or quilt box to provide proper ventilation during winter.

-• Winterizing Hive: Before the winter all beekeepers need to take some steps to winterize a beehive.
-You should also do so before the winter.
+- Winterizing Hive: Before the winter, all beekeepers need to take some steps to winterize a beehive.
+You should also do so before the arrival of winter.

-Remember you can harvest honey with mold on the frames if you do it with the appropriate process.
+Remember, you can harvest honey with mold on the frames if you do it with the appropriate process.
 It is always suggested to reuse moldy frames with other colonies or to start a new colony.
-However, less amount of molds is totally normal.
+However, a smaller amount of mold is totally normal.
 Don’t get panicked.

-If you need help contact your local beekeepers who have experience with it.
-You can also contact with us.
-I will be pleased to help you to solve the problem.
+If you need help, contact your local beekeepers who have experience with it.
+You can also contact us.
+We will be pleased to help you solve the problem.

 Now you can check out another article on how much beekeeping costs for beginners.